-For a more complex example involving multiple areas, see OSPF Router with Multiple Areas and Summarization.
+- For a more complex example involving multiple areas, see OSPF Router with Multiple Areas and Summarization. - WireGuard requires specific adjustments to function properly with OSPF.
+See WireGuard VPN with OSPF Dynamic Routing for details.

 11.3.3 OSPF Configuration

 OSPF configuration on TNSR, as shown in the example, can be fairly straightforward.
 That said, there are a number of ways to fine-tune the behavior and create complex OSPF routing configurations.